moderngl/moderngl-window/README.md

 If you create your own repo/package containing plugins for this library, please make an issue and we'll link back to it.
-Be sure to include what platforms are suppored, install instructions, how you configure it in `moderngl_window` and of course a clear and concise description of what exactly your package provides.
+Be sure to include what platforms are suppored, install instructions, how you configure it in `moderngl-window` and of course a clear and concise description of what exactly your package provides.